 Each residence has two single beds, closets, desks and chairs.
 Bath towels and hand/face cloths are supplied daily.
 Full bedding is supplied and refreshed once mid-stay.
 Each residence house has coin operated laundry machines.
 Single occupancy requests will be accommodated for students at a surcharge of $838 CAD.

-Each residence house is situated to provide easy and quick access to the Arts Building, sports facilities and cafeteria.
-The houses are also grouped in close proximity to each other, allowing students the opportunity to socialize with friends and siblings.
+Each residence house is situated to provide easy and quick access to the Arts Building, T. Gil Bunch Theatre, various sports facilities and the cafeteria.
+The houses are also grouped in close proximity to each other, allowing students the opportunity to socialize with friends and family.
 Each of these houses have been newly renovated in the past five years.
 These buildings are modern and comfortable with spacious kitchen and eating areas, wireless internet access, televisions, and common areas for socializing with friends from other houses.
 Each house has its own character and unique traditions that help foster lifelong friendships.

-All students who register for “on-campus” tuition will be provided three full buffet-style meals per day for the duration of the Academy.
-All students who register for “off-campus” tuition will also have the option to register for full cafeteria privileges.
+Students who register for “on-campus” tuition will be provided three full buffet-style meals per day for the duration of the Academy.
+Students who register for “off-campus” tuition will also have the option to register for full cafeteria privileges.
 Please indicate this on the application form if applicable to you, and fees will be advised on request.

-The Food Services at Brentwood offers a large variety of delicious foods for every meal, and will cater to any specific dietary restriction.
-Indicate any specific nutritional/dietary/allergy requirements in your application.
+The Food Services at Brentwood offers a large variety of healthy and delicious foods for every meal, and will cater to any specific dietary restriction.
+Please indicate any specific nutritional/dietary/allergy requirements in your application.

 Any student over the age of 18 who is living on campus has the option of using the common-area kitchen in the residence house to prepare light snacks.
+Parents may of course use the kitchen as well.
 No student under the age of 18 can use the oven in the kitchen.

-Students who are registered for the Chamber Music and Ensembles Program at VIMA will receive a minimum of six coachings with faculty members.
+Participation at VIMA's Chamber Music and Ensembles Program is mandatory for every student.
+Each VIMA student is automatically registered for the Chamber Music and Ensembles Program and will receive a minimum of six coachings with faculty members.
 Placement is established according to your chamber music experience that was described in the submitted student’s application.
 At the discretion of the Director and Faculty, students may be moved from groups as necessary due to individual music ability, group dynamics, or coaching preference.

 Most students will be assigned to one chamber music group for the duration of the Academy.
 Some strings and piano students will have two groups.
-Chamber music groups will consist of duets, trios, quartets, quintets, sextets, and octets if necessary.
+Chamber music groups consist of duets, trios, quartets, quintets, sextets, and octets if necessary.
 Advanced students are responsible to schedule and manage their own daily rehearsals, but help is available for the younger groups.
-There will be a chamber music competition for a performance spot in one of the final concerts of the Academy.
+There are a minimum of four chamber music concerts held during the Academy.

-The orchestras will perform regularly in various on-campus venues.
-The rehearsal and performance schedule is rigorous, and performances are at a professional standard.
+The orchestras perform regularly in various on-campus venues.
+The rehearsal and performance schedule for the VIMA Senior Orchestra is rigorous, and performances are at a high professional standard.

-Students are highly encouraged to perform in as many concerts as possible.
+The Academy holds daily indoor and outdoor concerts on campus, and students are highly encouraged to perform in as many concerts as possible.
 Your Academy teacher and the Director select which students perform in concerts.
 All concerts are free and open to the public.
-Please be aware that student performances are subject to change or cancelation at any time.
-There are daily indoor and outdoor (weather permitting) concerts held at various locations throughout the campus.
-Evening concerts at the T. Gil Bunch Concert Hall are held on Fridays and Saturdays.
-Each concert will require mandatory attendance from each student.
-Concert program information is available on the day of the performance.
+Weather permitting, the open-air concerts are held on a beautiful ocean front lawn garden.
+All indoor concerts, including the final music theatre production, are held at the T. Gil Bunch Theatre Concert Hall.
+Concert programme information is available on the day of the performance.